aerickt/lapwing-for-beginners/src/Chapter-15.md

 ### Next chapter

 Don't worry too much about trying to memorize these briefs just yet.
-It's just important that you understand the motivation as to why some basic words aren't very intuitive.
+It's only important that to understand the motivation as to why some basic words aren't very intuitive.
 These briefs (along with others) are covered in the next chapter with practice material.

 ## Chapter 15 test